 How will MMAs be allocated?

-The wording in the STCA for the allocation of the new MMAs is the same as that for the allocation of management units.
-Many schools will already have a well-developed consultative process and have transparency around the allocation of units.
-If the principal and PPTA branch members feel that this is an effective process they may simply apply that consultation process to the MMAs.
+The wording of the Secondary Teachers' Collective Agreement (STCA) for the allocation of the new Middle Management Allowances (MMAs) is the same as that for the allocation of management units.
+Many schools will already have a well developed consultative process and have transparency around the allocation of units.
+If the principal and PPTA branch members feel that this is an effective process, they may simply apply that consultation process to the MMAs.

-The Collective Agreement requires consultation between school management and the teaching staff prior to allocation of the MMAs.
+The Collective Agreement requires consultation between school management and the teaching staff before allocation of the MMAs.

 The contractual requirement for consultation is met if:

-- There is sufficient time allowed for teaching staff to provide input into both the process for consultation and the actual
+- There is sufficient time allowed for teaching staff to provide input into both the process of consultation and the actual allocation itself;

 A full legal definition of consultation is attached as Appendix 2 to assist.